If you find treasure or lost goods

 - whether it is lost or abandoned

 - how possible it is to find the rightful owner.

 As a general rule, when you find objects that you know don't belong to you, they can be handed in to the police or a lost property office if you found them in a public place, like a bus or train.

 If you knowingly keep something that doesn’t belong to you it is an offence (endnote 1) but it may be difficult to charge you if no-one knows you found it.

 Can you keep treasure

 If you find any ancient objects whether they are made of precious metal or other metals or clay it is called ‘treasure trove’ and is the property of the Crown.

-If someone finds human remains or skeletons they must report these to the police as these are covered by different laws.
-The address of the National Museums of Scotland is:
+If you find human remains or skeletons you must report these to the police as these are covered by different laws.

-The police or museum will report the find to the Procurator Fiscal and to the Queen’s and Lord Treasurer’s Remembrancer (who is responsible for treasure trove).
+The police or museum will report the find to the Procurator Fiscal and to the Queen’s and Lord Treasurer’s Remembrancer (QLTR) (who is responsible for treasure trove).
 A committee will decide what to do with the object.
 They could make one of the following decisions:

 - the object should be kept for a museum.
 If this happens, the finder might be paid a reward, based on the value of the object.

-If you are going to use a metal detector to search for treasure trove or other hidden objects you should get permission from the landowner.
+If you're going to use a metal detector to search for treasure trove or other hidden objects you should get permission from the landowner.
 This could be the local council.

 - get permission from the Secretary of State for Scotland for using it on a listed ancient monument or other protected site.
 A fine can be imposed for using a metal detector on these sites without permission.
-A person can ask for permission from:
+You can get permission from Historic Environment Scotland.